 Charlotte’s drawing room, prominently displaying portraits of Charles Henry Marshall’s parents,

 William Marshall & Louisa Bentall, on either side of the sideboard

-Coase incorrectly suggested that William, because of his incompetence, had dissipated the capital he had received from his father and his wife on ill-considered business ventures, ended up as a clerk, and, that because the Marshall family would not discuss failures, all knowledge of his wife and her illustrious relations would be lost (Coase 1994, 147-48).
+Coase incorrectly suggested that William, because of his incompetence, had dissipated the capital he had received from his father and his wife on ill-considered business ventures, ended up as a clerk, and that, because the Marshall family would not discuss failures, all knowledge of his wife and her illustrious relations was lost (Coase 1994, 147-48).
 Groenewegen incorrectly suggested that lack of knowledge of the Bentall family connections was due to William having squandered his material inheritance from his father and father-in-law (Groenewegen 1995, 33).
 William was in fact an entrepreneurial man who built his own capital, had a business failure and lost some money, but kept trying.
 He was supported by his family and, at his death, left a healthy legacy for each of his children.
 He died relatively young, far from his relatives in Totnes, and he, his wife and their families were remembered.
 They still are.